 Landlords and Tenants: Rights and Responsibilities

-Entering into the Agreement
+Entering into a Lease

-According to Minnesota law, when the owner of a home agrees to give to someone else the temporary use of that place in exchange for money or labor then the two have entered into a legally binding rental contract called a “lease.”
+According to Minnesota law, when the owner of a home agrees to give to someone else the temporary use of that place in exchange for money or services then the two have entered into a legally binding rental contract called a “lease.”
 Leases are usually written but an oral lease can also be valid.
 Leases can set out some of the rules for the tenant and landlord to follow, but the law also sets out some rules that must be followed even if they are not in the lease or even if the lease is different than the law.
 This publication describes what the law requires of both landlords and tenants and also describes some terms that are in typical leases.

 Inspecting the Unit Before Signing a Lease